-The Azores is a mixture of worlds gathered on nine islands in the Atlantic Ocean.
-In one day from the African savanna you miraculously appear on a Norwegian lake, and the Mediterranean vineyards turn into lifeless lunar landscapes.
+The Azores are a mixture of worlds gathered on nine islands in the Atlantic Ocean.
+In one day from the African savannah you miraculously appear on a Norwegian lake, and the Mediterranean vineyards turn into lifeless lunar landscapes.
 Colossal volcanoes rise in the background, and you can count the package tourists on your hands here.
 These are Azore islands, and the time has come to tell, what sailing yacht enthusiasts can do here.

 Watch the whales

 Whalers were often searching for prey from the local shores in the previous times.
 This day boats are sailing here, too, but now people wish exceptionally to spot the sea giants.

 And there are plenty of them here.
 From April to October, sperm whales swim around the islands.
 In April-May, blue whales, fin whales and sei whales show their backs out of the water.
 And in October, it is time for calm humpback whales.
 At the moment your vast boat turns into a tiny small vessel in comparison with the giant swimming past.
 You have to experience that at least once.

 On the San Miguel island, the residents of the Furnash village cook food without any stoves or ovens.
 They bury the stew pots in the volcanic soil, and the food is slowly being cooked there all day.
 Meals here must be ordered in advance, preferably the day before arrival.
 Gourmets from all over the world come here: after all, this is the only volcanic stew on the planet.